JanaLasser/network_extraction/README.md

 	pip install networkx
 	```
 	Repeat this process with scipy, matplotlib, cython, scikit-image, pillow, meshpy and shapely.
-	To install opencv, follow the instructions detailed [here](http://tilomitra.com/opencv-on-mac-osx/) or scroll to the bottom of the installation instructions for some notes on how to install openCV.
+	To install opencv, either use brew or follow the instructions detailed [here](http://tilomitra.com/opencv-on-mac-osx/) or scroll to the bottom of the installation instructions for some notes on how to install openCV.

 3. Navigate to the folder /NET and run
 	```